matagus/shelve/README.md

 Alice Bar:

-7, Fix bug C, To Do, Alice Bar, High
+7, Fix bug C, To Do, High

 Jane Doe:

-2, Fix bug B, Done, Jane Doe, Low
+2, Fix bug B, Done, Low
-4, Refactor code, To Do, Jane Doe, High
+4, Refactor code, To Do, High

 John Doe:

-1, Implement feature A, In Progress, John Doe, High
+1, Implement feature A, In Progress, High
-3, Write tests for feature A, In Progress, John Doe, Medium 5, Deploy to production A and B, To Do, John Doe, Low 8, Write tests for feature A, In Progress, John Doe, Low
+3, Write tests for feature A, In Progress, Medium
+5, Deploy to production A and B, To Do, Low
+8, Write tests for feature A, In Progress, Low

 Peter Foo:

-6, Write missing documentation for feature A, Done, Peter Foo, Medium
+6, Write missing documentation for feature A, Done, Medium
 ```

 The command can also read input from `stdin`: